 Kings Di Yi 帝乙 and Di Xin 帝辛 (1184-1027) |

-During the later part of Shang Dynasty, the king took over the role of the diviner which had been shared by different diviners during early Shang.
+During the later part of the Shang dynasty, the king took over the role of the diviner, which had been shared by different diviners during the early Shang.
 Only the last few rulers of Yin did not personally make divinations.
-Until then, each diviner had a special topic or subject he was aprofessional in, e.g. one diviner for warfare, one for ancestral rites, one for household affairs, and so on.
+Until then, each diviner had a special topic or subject he was a professional in, e.g., one diviner for warfare, one for ancestral rites, one for household affairs, and so on.
 It was usual to make divinations for a ten-day week (xun 旬, see Chinese calendar) and during certain special days of that week.

-After many decades of studies in oracle bone inscriptions a total number of about 1,200 characters can be identified of which about half can be translated.
-The meaning of the others is unknown.
-In registers and dictionaries, oracle bone characters are usually sorted according to a radical system.
+After many decades of studying oracle bone inscriptions, approximately 1,200 characters have been identified, of which about half can be translated.
+The meanings of the others remain unknown.
+In dictionaries and reference books, oracle bone characters are usually organised according to a radical system.

 Before the divination process, the bone (scapula) or tortoise shell (plastron) was cleaned and polished.
-Oval and round hollows (aoxue 凹穴; the number is depending on the thickness of the material) were chiseled or drilled in paralled rows on the back side of the bone.
-The diviner placed a very hot round item (more details are unknown; the divination method is also called pyromancy "divination by fire") in the hollows.
+Oval and round hollows (aoxue 凹穴; the number is depending on the thickness of the material) were chiselled or drilled in parallel rows on the back side of the bone.
+The diviner placed a very hot round item (more details are unknown) in the hollows.
 The heat produced cracks (bu 卜) on the polished front side of the bone.
-The first task of the diviner after the divination had taken place was to incise the sequential number of the burning spots (crack numbers, xushu 序數) of the whole divination set (chengtao 成套), in tortoise shells normally alternating between two parallel rows on the surface, in other, lengthy bones from top to bottom.
+The first task of the diviner after the divination had taken place was to incise the sequential number of the burning spots (crack numbers, xushu 序數) of the whole divination set (chengtao 成套), in tortoise shells typically alternating between two parallel rows on the surface, in other, lengthy bones from top to bottom.
 The whole inscription of a divination (buci 卜辭, zhaoyu 兆語) consists (ideally) of several parts:

 Preface (xuci 序辭 or 敘辭), indicating the date and the diviner (like: "crack-making on day XY, NN divined") |